lightning/lightning-rfc/07-routing-gossip.md

 will have _even_ feature bits
 (["It's OK to be odd!"](00-introduction.md#glossary-and-terminology-guide)).

-A delay of 12 blocks is used when forgetting a channel on funding output spend as to permit a new `channel_announcement` to propagate which indicates this channel was spliced.
+A delay of 12 blocks is used when forgetting a channel after detecting that it has been spent: this can allow a new `channel_announcement` to propagate to indicate that this channel was spliced and not closed.
+Thanks to this delay, payments can still be relayed on the channel while the splice transaction is waiting for enough confirmations.

 ## The `node_announcement` Message